Dinner · American

 Storing & make-ahead

-Store the special sauce in a sealed jar in the fridge for up to 1 week.
-Cooked patties keep refrigerated for 2 to 3 days; reheat gently in a pan.
-Assemble burgers fresh, as they go soggy if built ahead.
+Store leftover sauce in an airtight container in the fridge for up to a week.
+Cooked patties keep for 3 days refrigerated; reheat in a hot pan.
+Assemble burgers fresh so the buns stay crisp.

 Good to know